dirkwallenstein/vim-match-control/README.md

 persistently where to see which matches.

-Or put another way: You can take over every aspect of text coloring in a buffer and highlight information that is important to you, if you can express it in form of a regular expression.
+Or put another way: You can take over every aspect of text coloring in a buffer and highlight information that is important to you, as long as you can express it in form of a regular expression.

 ##### Features: